+A style quiz that includes preferences for size and price range helps guide stylists to select what works best for you.
 Still not sure how to pull something off?
 Stitch Fix’s “Ask a Stylist” feature includes an archive of FAQs from other fashion-conscious guys, with space to ask questions about certain looks and even upload a photo for specific feedback.
-If you’re prepping for a big interview, a special vacation, or an event, fill out a “Fix Note Request,” and your next box will cater to that need.
-Sizes run from XS to XXXL, catering to waists up to 48 inches.
+If you’re prepping for a big interview, a special vacation, or an event, fill out a “Fix Request Note,” and your next box will cater to that need.
+Sizes run from XS to 3XL, catering to waists up to 48 inches.

 While Stitch Fix offers monthly subscriptions, automatic renewal and delivery aren’t required: There’s also an option to receive a single box any time you’d like a wardrobe refresh.
 The only cost per shipment is a $20 styling fee that can be put toward the purchase of any items you receive.

-Items like socks, underwear, and T-shirts tend to get the least amount of love.
-But Basic MAN offers a hassle-free solution for those highly-used, too-rarely-replaced items with a monthly shipment of elevated essentials.
+Basic MAN offers a hassle-free solution for highly-used, too-rarely-replaced items like socks, underwear, and T-shirts with a monthly shipment of elevated essentials.

-A subscription fee of around $20 includes one T-shirt, one pair of boxer briefs, and one pair of socks.
+A subscription fee of around $25 includes one T-shirt, one pair of boxer briefs, and one pair of socks.
 And they’re not your average quality basics.
-Boxer briefs are made from the highly-absorbent beechwood tree fabric, Modal, and are made to repel bacteria and odor.
+Boxer briefs are made from the highly absorbent beechwood tree fabric Modal, and are made to repel bacteria and odor.
 Tees are a hybrid between an undershirt and an everyday T-shirt—perfectly wrinkle-resistant with a lie-flat collar.
-Socks, on the other hand, are made of premium cotton and bamboo, making them ideal for pairing with a suit or Chucks.
+Socks are made of premium cotton and polyester blend, making them ideal for pairing with a suit or Chucks.